Florida Hometown Heroes Housing Program 2025: The $35,000 Loan You Pay Back vs. The Grant You Don't

 Lower First Mortgage Rates for Income-Qualified Borrowers

-Borrowers earning 80% or less of Area Median Income qualify for reduced mortgage insurance premiums and interest rates through the Hometown Heroes Program Florida Bond program’s HFA Preferred and HFA Advantage products at 6.125% APR, offering rates 0.25%-0.75% below market alternatives from private lenders.
-This translates to approximately $50-100 monthly savings on a $300,000 mortgage compared to conventional rates averaging 6.87% according to Freddie Mac’s Primary Mortgage Market Survey.
+Borrowers earning 80% or less of Area Median Income qualify for reduced mortgage insurance premiums and interest rates through the Hometown Heroes Program Florida Bond program's HFA Preferred and HFA Advantage products at 6.125% APR, offering rates 0.25%–0.75% below market alternatives.
+This translates to approximately $50–100 monthly savings on a $300,000 mortgage compared to conventional rates averaging 6.87% nationally per Freddie Mac.

 Accessible Credit Requirements

-The Florida Hometown Heroes Housing Program 640 minimum FICO score requirement is more accessible than conventional loans typically requiring 680-700+ scores for optimal pricing from Fannie Mae and Freddie Mac, and significantly lower than jumbo loan requirements of 720+ scores.
-Borrowers with past credit challenges including settled collections, paid judgments under $5,000, or bankruptcies discharged more than 2 years ago may qualify with proper documentation and credit counseling from HUD-approved agencies.
+The Florida Hometown Heroes Housing Program's 640 minimum FICO score requirement is more accessible than conventional loans typically requiring 680–700+ scores for optimal pricing from Fannie Mae and Freddie Mac, and significantly lower than jumbo loan requirements of 720+ scores.

 Broad Property Type Flexibility

-The Hometown Heroes Program Florida accepts single-family detached homes, attached townhomes, FHA-approved condominiums meeting FHFA condominium project approval standards, villas, 2-4 unit multifamily properties where the borrower occupies one unit, and manufactured homes built in 1994 or newer, offering more options than many first-time buyer programs restricting to single-family only.
-Properties must meet FHA Minimum Property Standards if using FHA financing, VA Minimum Property Requirements for VA loans, or general property condition standards for conventional financing backed by Fannie Mae or Freddie Mac.
+The Hometown Heroes Program Florida accepts single-family detached homes, attached townhomes, FHA-approved condominiums meeting FHFA condominium project approval standards, villas, 2-4 unit multifamily properties where the borrower occupies one unit, and manufactured homes built in 1994 or newer.

 Documentary Stamp and Intangible Tax Savings

-Florida borrowers using the Hometown Heroes Program Florida save approximately $2,000 per $100,000 of purchase price through exemption from documentary stamp tax and Florida intangible tax, calculated at two mills per dollar.
+Florida borrowers using the Hometown Heroes Program Florida save approximately $2,000 per $100,000 of purchase price through exemption from documentary stamp tax and Florida intangible tax.
 On a $300,000 purchase, this represents $6,000 in tax savings available exclusively through the Florida Housing Finance Corporation program structure.

 Compatibility with Multiple Loan Types